RasaHQ/rasa-calm-demo/README.md

 ## Demo Bot

-The demo bot's business logic is implemented as a set of [flows](https://rasa.com/docs/rasa-pro/concepts/flows), organizing its functionalities into three main skill groups: Contacts, Transactions, and Others/Misc.
+The demo bot's business logic is implemented as a set of [flows](https://rasa.com/docs/rasa-pro/concepts/flows), which are organized into three main skill groups: Contacts, Transactions, and Others/Misc.

 > **Note:** Please note that the demo bot is an evolving platform.
 The different